muratk5n/thirdwave/en/README.md

 Obviously the implication below is people are half idiots, and that is mostly true.
 But more than that, they are just busy.
 They have other things to worry about, jobs, family, which take time.
 Politics, statecraft is a profession.
-Just like we cant form an opinion on our root canal and replace the dentist by 'following the media' cant do the same for statecraft.
+Just like we cant form an in-depth opinion on a root canal and replace the dentist by 'media', cant do the same for statecraft.
 People vote on their well-being, on the incumbent, based on a few (three) general parameters which is enough for democracy.
-The rest is rationalizations to sound cool around the water-cooler for a decision that was already made on a much more baser level.
+The rest is rationalizations to sound cool around the water-cooler for a decision that was already made on a much baser level.
 This analysis is offputting for some, further away than a Renaissance society they might have dreamt about but it's life.
 The sights and people we saw on Jaywalking are not the exception, or even